 - Wig or hairpiece

-There are no current guidelines to prevent alopecia areata since the cause is not known.
+There are no current guidelines to prevent alopecia areata since the cause is unknown.

 - Michael Woods, MD